Common Dental Emergencies We Treat

 When to Seek Immediate Care

 Certain warning signs indicate the need for emergency dental treatment rather than waiting for a regular appointment.
-Bleeding doesn’t stop after applying gentle pressure, severe pain doesn’t respond to over-the-counter medications, and visible signs of infection require immediate professional attention.
+If bleeding doesn’t stop after applying gentle pressure, if severe pain doesn’t respond to over-the-counter medications, or if you notice visible signs of infection, seek immediate professional attention.

 Knocked-out permanent teeth represent true emergencies where timing directly impacts the success of reimplantation procedures.
 The first hour after tooth loss provides the best opportunity for successful treatment, making immediate care essential.
-Similarly, injuries affect your ability to speak, eat, or close your mouth properly need urgent evaluation.
+Similarly, injuries that affect your ability to speak, eat, or close your mouth properly require urgent evaluation.

-Temperature sensitivity causes sharp, shooting pain or persistent bad taste in your mouth may indicate serious complications requiring immediate intervention.
-These symptoms often accompany infections can spread rapidly without proper treatment.
+Temperature sensitivity that causes sharp, shooting pain or a persistent bad taste in your mouth may indicate serious complications requiring immediate intervention.
+These symptoms often accompany infections that can spread rapidly without proper treatment.

 Our Emergency Treatment Approach